-The Public Administration Act 2004 established the Victorian Public Sector Commission (VPSC).
+The Victorian Public Sector Commission (VPSC) was established on 1 April 2014 through the Public Administration Act 2004.
 The VPSC's role is to strengthen public sector efficiency, effectiveness and capability, and advocate for public sector professionalism and integrity.

 PoHDA has policies and practices that are consistent with the VPSC's employment standards and provide for fair treatment, career opportunities and the early resolution of workplace issues.
-PoHDA advises its employees on how to avoid conflicts of interest, how to respond to offers of gifts, benefits and hospitality and how it deals with misconduct.
+PoHDA advises its employees on how to avoid conflicts of interest, how to respond to offers of gifts, benefits and hospitality, and how it deals with misconduct.

-The following table discloses the head count and full-time staff equivalents (FTE) of all active employees of PoHDA, employed in the last full pay period in June 2019 and the last full pay period of the previous reporting period June 2018.
+The following table discloses the head count and full-time staff equivalents (FTE) of all active employees of PoHDA, employed in the last full pay period in June 2020 and the last full pay period of the previous reporting period June 2019.

-Staff at 30 June 2019
+Staff at 30 June 2020

-2019 2 018
+2020

-Male Female Self- Described Total Male Female Self- T Described Total
+Male Female Self- Described T

-Full-time permanent 8 2 0 10 6 2 0 8
+Full-time permanent 9 2 0 11

-Part-time 0 1 0 1 0 1 0 1
+Part-time 0 1 0 1

-Totals 8 3 0 11 6 3 0 9
+Totals 9 3 0 12